We Could Have Had Cellphones Four Decades Earlier

 Re: (Score:2)

-It would have been for an elite (Score:2)
+It would have been for an elite (Score:5, Insightful)

 Without modern miniaturization, spread-spectrum, and modern data compression, it would have been for an elite.
 We are lucky it wasn't rolled out in the 40's because it would have been a nickel-plated vacuum tube thing, and allocated to high-payers before the technology to allocate it widely existed.

 Sounds to me like it would have been a technology integrated into luxury automobiles.
 We already saw other tech like 12" phonographs in luxury automobiles, so it's not exactly a stretch to imagine such a thing being popular for businessmen in sufficiently lofty jobs where better communications would make for more decisions.
-On top of that automobiles have had generators or alternators since the nineteen-teens, when Cadillac adopted a Delco starter/generator unit, so something of a modern electrical system
+On top of that automobiles have had generators or alternators since the nineteen-teens, when Cadillac adopted a Delco starter/generator unit, so something of a modern electrical system existed.
+I remember Dad's '40 Buick having a 6V generator, not the most sophisticated of devices, but it would have been enough to power a two-way radio like a cellular phone.

+Early phones would have been huge, but as the usefulness was demonstrated companies would have sought to make them smaller.
+They might still have essentially remained carphones until the integrated-circuit era, but that doesn't mean that no one would have had them.

 Re: (Score:2)